-The NCAA Men’s Division 1 basketball tournament, also known as March Madness, is one of the most popular and beloved annual sporting events in the world.
+March Madness (aka the NCAA Men’s Division I basketball tournament) is one of the world’s most popular and beloved annual sporting events.
 The tournament’s seeding and single-elimination format has led to countless moments of drama, intrigue and unlikely heroism.

-Since Michigan has joined the sports betting fraternity, Michiganders will soon be a part of the annual sports betting frenzy for college basketball.
+Since Michigan has now joined the legal online sports betting club, Michiganders can be a part of the annual sports betting frenzy for college basketball right from their own homes.
+Here’s a handy guide to all the ways you can bet on March Madness this year.

 One of the most common bets during March Madness is a futures wager.
 These bets are usually not as popular, but the format of the tournament lends itself to this kind of wagering.

-A futures bet is a wager on whether a particular event will occur after a specific time.
+A futures bet is a wager on whether a particular event will occur after a specific period of time.
 Typically, futures bets are predictors of eventual champions or individual award winners.

 Since 68 basketball teams make the field in March Madness (in one form or another), there are 68 different options on betting on which team will be the national champion.